 After a 40-minute ride standing in the back of a pickup truck, we arrived at Semuc Champey.
 Our first activity?
-Climbing to the famous viewpoint.
+Climbing to the famous viewpoint of Semuc Champey.

 I’ll be honest — I did not enjoy this part.
 The walk is approximately one kilometer of stair-climbing, which isn’t bad ordinarily, but it was about 95 degrees (35 C) and very humid, the stairs were huge and often just crumbled into rocks, and it had rained the day before, so everything was slippery and you had to be extra slow and cautious.

 I was so drained by the time I got to the top, I barely mustered the energy to take a photo.
 One DSLR pic (pictured above).
 One iPhone pic for Instagram.
 One iPhone selfie.
 And done.
-I promptly annihilated a giant slab of watermelon, then hiked the way down.
+I promptly bought a giant slab of watermelon, devoured it, then hiked the way down.

 Swimming in the Pools

-We swam, we played, we debated the ethics of peeing in water as beautiful as this.
+We swam, we played, we debated the ethics of peeing in turquoise water as beautiful as this.